moltaweb/learning-notes/java-udemy-Tim_Buchalka.md

 ### Reference vs Object vs Instance vs Class

 Very good video, explains clearly references to objects

-Class: the blueprint
+*Class*: the blueprint

-Object = Instance: An instance of the class

-Reference: The address of the object
+*Object* = Instance: An instance of the class *Reference*: The address of the object

 Example:

-Class: house plan
+* Class: house plan

-Object: house built
+* Object: house built

-Reference=variable: The address of the house built
+* Reference=variable: The address of the house built

 We can copy the reference as many times as we want, but there is only 1 house built

 In Java we always have references to Objects in memory, we never access the object directly, only through the reference

 ### this vs super

 Very good video, explains clearly

-this: used to access/call the instance variables and methods.
+*this*: used to access/call the instance variables and methods.
 Required when we have a parameter with the same name, to distinguish both.
 Commonly used in constructors and setters

-super: used to access/call the parent variables and methods
+*super*: used to access/call the parent variables and methods

 We can use them anywhere except on "static" areas

 this(): used to call a constructor from another overloaded constructor in the same class.
 Can be used only in a constructor, and must be the first statement in the constructor